-Mr. Kenny is an Independent Co-Chair of the Board for a one-year term expiring on December 31, 2024 and has been a trustee of the TC Funds since 2011.
 Mr. Kenny served as an Advisory Director (2010-2011), Partner (2004-2010), Managing Director (1999-2004) and Co-Head (2002-2010) of Goldman Sachs Asset Management's Global Cash and Fixed Income Portfolio Management team, having worked at Goldman Sachs since 1999.
 Mr. Kenny is a Director and the Chair of the Finance and Investment Committee of Aflac Incorporated and a Director of ParentSquare.
 He is a Former Director and Finance Committee Chair for the Sansum Clinic; Former Advisory Board Member, B'Box; Former Member of the University of California at Santa Barbara Arts and Lectures Advisory Council; Former Investment Committee Member, Cottage Health System; and Former President of the Board of Crane Country Day School.
-Mr. Kenny previously served on the Board of Trustees (2011-2023) and as Chairman (2017-2023) for the College Retirement Equities Fund and on the Management Committee (2011-2023) and as Chairman (2017-2023) for TIAA Separate Account VA-1.
+Mr. Kenny previously served on the Board of Trustees (2011-2023) and as Chairman (2017-2023) for the College Retirement Equities Fund and on the Management Committee (2011-2023) and as Chairman (2017-2023) and as Chairman (2017-2023) for TIAA Separate Account VA-1.
 He received a B.A. from the University of California, Santa Barbara, and an M.S. from Golden Gate University.
 He is also a Chartered Financial Analyst.
 Mr. Kenny joined the Board in 2024.